ElliotGriffiss/PIXI-Scratch-Card/README.md

-# PIXI-Template
+# PIXI-Scratch-Card

-A Pixi.js, TypeScript, webpack bunder to help you get started quicker.
+A PIXI.js Scratch Card made using Webpack, npm, and TypeScript.

 ## Setup